folio-org/docs/content/en/docs/Users/_index.md

 	* Does not contain a keyboard sequence.
 	* Does not contain the same character.
 	* Does not contain whitespace(s).
-Note: The institution may decide to apply different password validation rules for their users.

 ### Contact information